The spaces of rational curves on del Pezzo threefolds of degree one: Introduction

 In this paper, we consider another class of Fano varieties, i.e., smooth Fano threefolds and the space of rational curves on them.
-In \cite{LT19}, Lehmann and the second author proposed an approach to understand moduli spaces of rational curves using the perspective of a version of Manin's conjecture which has been developed in a series of papers \cite{FMT}, \cite{BM}, \cite{Peyre}, \cite{BT}, \cite{Peyre03}, and \cite{LST18}, and this approach has been further developed and generalized in \cite{LT21}, \cite{LT19b}, and \cite{BLRT} for smooth projective threefolds.
+In \cite{LT19}, Lehmann and the second author proposed an approach to understand moduli spaces of rational curves using the perspective of a version of Manin's conjecture which has been developed in a series of papers \cite{FMT}, \cite{BM}, \cite{Peyre}, \cite{BT}, \cite{Peyre03}, and \cite{LST18}, and this approach has been further developed and generalized in \cite{LT21}, \cite{LT19b}, \cite{BLRT}, and \cite{LTSectionII} for smooth projective threefolds.
 In \cite{BLRT}, Beheshti, Lehmann, Riedl, and the second author established two main results to classify rational curves on smooth Fano threefolds.
-The first result is Movable Bend and Break Lemma (Theorem~\ref{mbb}) which claims that a free rational curve of enough high anticanonical degree degenerates to the union of two free curves in the moduli space of stable maps.
+The first result is the Movable Bend and Break Lemma (Theorem~\ref{mbb}) which claims that a free rational curve of high enough anticanonical degree degenerates to the union of two free curves in the moduli space of stable maps.
 The second result is a classification of $a$-covers for smooth Fano threefolds and its consequences for moduli spaces of rational curves (Theorem~\ref{2para}).
-These two results reduce a problem of irreducibility of moduli spaces of rational curves on a specific type of Fano threefolds to finite computations, i.e., checking irreducibility of moduli spaces of low degree rational curves.
-In this paper, we employ this strategy and apply to del Pezzo threefolds of Picard rank $1$ and degree $1$ proving irreducibility of moduli spaces parametrizing rational curves of degree $d$.
+These two results reduce the problem of irreducibility of moduli spaces of rational curves on a given Fano threefold to a finite computation, i.e., checking irreducibility of moduli spaces of low degree rational curves.
+In this paper, we employ this strategy and apply it to del Pezzo threefolds of Picard rank $1$ and degree $1$, proving irreducibility of the moduli spaces parametrizing rational curves of degree $d$.